BrianMKauf/AngularLearning/README.md

 However, if we run all of the tests, we will see we have broken another test, (`should render title in a h1 tag`).
 Update this test as well to make it pass.

 Congratulations!!
 You have successfully updated the unit tests!
 These tests typically test functionality of a specific component within Angular.
 Angular also uses end to end (E2E) tests that validate, you guessed it, end to end functionality!
 Since this is a simple app, your E2E test is not much different then the unit test.
 However, it does startup and instance of the app and validate some text!
 Run the E2E tests through the npm plugin and see what happens.
 The E2E test should fail as the text you changed is no longer what the test is expecting.
-In a TDD shop, you normally would first, "update" an E2E test to fail with the new output or functionality you would like.
-Then, you would update the unit tests with the functionality you would like.
-Once you have a unit test that is failing for your updated functionality, you would go into the code (i.e. app.component.ts or app.component.html) and update the file to pass the unit test.
-Once the unit test passes you then want to have the E2E test pass.
-Then repeat the whole process over again with new functionality!

 Finally, if you want to change the style of the text, open the `app.component.css` file and add the following stype: